Vietnam family travel tips: All you need to know

 Medication, including a doctor’s letter if you are carrying a large amount of medication, prescription glasses and contact lens solution if required.
 Insect repellent will be useful if you go with your kids.

 A camera will soon become your inseparable thing because this country is too beautiful to miss even a small scene.
-If you don’t carry a camera or phone with good camera along, you and your family members will definitely have a big regret.
+If you don’t carry a camera or phone with a good camera along, you and your family members will definitely have a big regret.

 Kids’ Stuff: When your kids are happy, you are happy.
 Make sure all of your kid’s essentials are packed and ready, perhaps with their favorite toys, comic books, snack and coolest outfits… Adults like to enjoy new things yet kids prefer their own familiarities.